 The Board is a political subdivision of the State of Arkansas and is exempt from income taxes.

 Cash Equivalents

-For purposes of the statements of cash flows, the Board considers all highly liquid debt instruments with a maturity of three months or less when purchased to be cash equivalents, including restricted cash.
+For purposes of the Statement of Cash Flows, the Board considers all highly liquid debt instruments with a maturity of three months or less when purchased to be cash equivalents, including restricted cash.

 Investments